Securing A Compromised M365 Account

 2. Settings → Mail → Forwarding — disable forwarding; note any external address for your investigation

-3. Exchange Admin Centre → Recipients → Mailboxes → select user → Delegation — remove unknown delegates (Send As, Send on Behalf, Full Access)
+3. Exchange Admin Center → Recipients → Mailboxes → select user → Delegation — remove unknown delegates (Send As, Send on Behalf, Full Access)

 Also run in Exchange Online PowerShell: